KN-07? No-dong-B / Hwasong-10 / Mirim / Musudan

-- The launch of Musadan [No-dong-B], 3,900 kilometer range IRBM was detected on 21 June 2016 by the joint US, Japanese and South Korean forces.
+6. The launch of Musadan [No-dong-B], Hwasong-10, approximately 3,900 kilometer range IRBM was detected on 21 June 2016 by the joint US, Japanese and South Korean forces.
 It was the fifth launch failure in this R&DTE series.
 It failed at altitude, after flying some 150 kilometer down range over the Sea of Japan heading up range after launch at 5:58 AM on June 22, 2016.
 It was launched from the same east coast launch range head east of Wanson area, DPRK.
 In this case both US, South Korean and Japanese radars detected the launch as it took place or soon after it gained some altitude.
 This fifth flight test attempt of the semi-mobile mobile transporter erector launcher (TEL) was conducted near Wonsan, on the Hodo Peninsula, Gangwon Province according to the South Korean Joint Chiefs of Staff.
-Hwasong-10, No-dong-B, 3,860 kilometer range IRBM was detected on June 21, 2016 by the joint US, Japanese and South Korean forces.
-It was the fifth launch failure in this R&DTE series but failed at altitude after flying some 150 kilometer down range over the Sea of Japan heading up range after launch.

-The design bureau may be under such pressure for a full range strategic rocket demonstration prior to the Party Congress next week as to literally launch as many missiles as possible hoping both to succeed close enough but also get at the vehicles systemic problems observed.
-Kim jung illís gambit has backfired at the wrong time before the Party Congress.
+The design bureau may have been under such pressure for a full range strategic rocket demonstration prior to the Party Congress some weeks back as to literally launch as many missiles as possible hoping both to succeed close enough but also get at the vehicles systemic problems observed.
+Kim jung-un’s gambit did backfired at the wrong time before the Party Congress.

 All of the 50 or so missiles of this type will have to be return to the factory for retro fits when the issues is identified and the fix is resolved.
 If the fixes are outside the mobile truck kits to change the system they are intentionally sent back to the factory as the Soviets and Chinese have and still carry out.
 The KN-14 Limited Range ICBM prototype uses the same engine in a cluster of two in its first stage directly impacting it development because of these launch failures.